Rjtrd17/RAG-Agent/README.md

 ## 🌐 Overview

-**The Secretariat** is a production-ready AI-powered chatbot built to help citizens, officials, and researchers instantly retrieve accurate information from thousands of government policy documents, schemes, and circulars.
+**RAG- Chatbot** is a production-ready AI-powered chatbot built to help citizens, officials, and researchers instantly retrieve accurate information from thousands of government policy documents, schemes, and circulars.

 - 📄 Ingests **1000+ PDF and TXT** government documents
 - ⚡ Returns answers in **≤ 3 seconds**